 - Revert to the original, incomplete set of sprites for Super Sonic.

 Known Issues in the Current Release

 - Changes made in the Options menu will not be saved to or loaded from SRAM when using the Regen emulator.
-This problem does not affect flashcarts or any other tested emulators.
+This is seemingly due to Regen limiting the size of SRAM and does not affect flashcarts or any other tested emulators.
 It is still possible to use the menus if desired, but changes will not be saved after a hard reset or closing the emulator.
 Savestates may be used to preserve selected options.

 - Many known issues in Sonic 3 & Knuckles continue to be present.